 Applicants to the Doctor of Philosophy program must have a strong academic background and hold a Bachelor’s or Master’s degree from an accredited academic institution in computer science, computer engineering, information systems, electrical engineering, or a closely related field.
 Candidates must have taken courses in data structures, computer hardware, algorithms, and mathematics, such as discrete structures, calculus, linear algebra, probability, and statistics.
 Ideally, applicants will have conducted and published research through experiences at work or in undergraduate or graduate studies.

 Assistantships and Financial Assistance

-For doctoral students, the department will provide full support consisting of a merit-based scholarship to cover tuition and a research assistantship for the academic year.
+For doctoral students, the department will provide full support consisting of merit-based scholarships to cover tuition and assistantships for the academic year.
 Students may be able to qualify for support during the summer.
 We encourage prospective applicants to seek their own funding through programs at the National Science Foundation and the Department of Defense.
 Georgetown’s stipend for research assistants is $14,500 per semester.